-Siberian Huskies are smart, cunning, and intelligent, so many owners and future owners often ask me whether they make good service dogs.
+Siberian Huskies are smart, cunning, and intelligent, which leaves many intrigued owners wondering if they could make good service dogs.
 This is an understandable question, with a surprising answer.

 The only service role that Siberian huskies suit is being a service sled dog.
-Apart from that, a different breed is better off acting as a service dog.
-The stubbornness of huskies could make them unreliable in important situations.
+Apart from that, huskies would not make ideal service dogs.
+Their stubbornness and unpredictability could make them unreliable in important situations.